blubolt/head-tags/README.md

     ->add('image', 'your image url')
     ->build();
 ```
-As result you will have the follow
+As result you will have the following:
 ```html
 <title>your title</title>
 <meta name="description" content="your description"/>